State worker bonuses, teacher pay raises. How SC will spend $9 billion

 SC pay compensation study revealed, two years after completion

-Thirty-two thousand S.C. state employees are slated to get a $600 one-time bonus added to a 2% pay raise this year after state lawmakers adopted the state’s spending plan — which starts July 1 — sending it to Gov. Henry McMaster for his signature or vetoes.
+Thirty-two thousand S.C. state employees are slated to get a $600 one-time bonus added to a 2% pay raise this year after state lawmakers adopted the state’s spending plan — which starts July 1.

+The budget still needs Gov. Henry McMaster’s signature to become law, and he has the right to issue vetoes if he objects to any part of it.
+However, the governor and lawmakers have worked closely together on the budget, meaning it’s unlikely McMaster will have major objections to the spending plan.

+But S.C.
+House Speaker Jay Lucas, R-Darlington, said Tuesday he doesn’t plan to call the House back until next January to take up the governor’s vetoes, barring an “emergency.”

 The budget also includes nearly $160 million to give teachers raises, while also raising pay for first-year teachers, and adds more than $150 million to help keep college tuition low for in-state students, including helping to pay for construction and renovation projects.

-Powerful House Ways and Means chairman Murrell Smith said Monday the budget is just the start, “rather than a resolution of issues.”
+The chief state budget writer in the House, Ways and Means Chairman Murrell Smith, said Monday the budget is just the start, “rather than a resolution of issues.”

 “This is a budget that we looked at places where we have not been concentrating as of late,” said the Sumter Republican.
 “We put a lot of emphasis on those teacher pay raises, employee pay raises, higher education.
 But we still also have a lot of areas to attend to.”